confluent-helm-charts/cp-helm-charts/docs/index.rst

 .. code:: sh

-      > helm repo add confluentinc https://confluentinc.github.io/cp-helm-charts/
+      > helm repo add confluent-community https://confluent-helm-charts.github.io/cp-helm-charts/
-    "confluentinc" has been added to your repositories
+    "confluent-community" has been added to your repositories

       > helm repo update
     Hang tight while we grab the latest from your chart repositories...
     ...Skip local chart repository
-    ...Successfully got an update from the "confluentinc" chart repository ...Successfully got an update from the "stable" chart repository Update Complete. ⎈ Happy Helming!⎈
+    ...Successfully got an update from the "confluent-community" chart repository ...Successfully got an update from the "stable" chart repository Update Complete. ⎈ Happy Helming!⎈